Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Models for Shallow Flows

 Shallow water flows are often modeled using the standard SWE, which are hyperbolic balance laws for the macroscopic variables water height $h$ and the mean velocity $u_m$, derived from the underlying incompressible Navier-Stokes equations.
 For simplicity, we consider a one-dimensional vertical coordinate $x \in \mathbb{R}$, a flat bottom topography, and a Newtonian fluid.
 The SWE model for $h$ and $u_m$ then reads \cite{kowalski2018moment}

 with gravity constant $g$, slip length $\lambda$ and kinematic viscosity $\nu$.
 Note that the system is written in so-called \emph{convective variables} $(h, h u_m)$, which will also be the case for the more advanced shallow water Moment model below.
+The addition of a non-flat bottom topography term in \cref{e:SWE} will pose no conceptual difficulties and is left for future work, see \cite{Garres2021,Pimentel2022} for examples of the straightforward treatment.
 Further note that the concept can be readily extended to the 2D case.
+However, so far there is very little research on 2D models with vertically resolved velocity profiles.
+Even though the conceptual framework of the model is laid out in \cite{kowalski2018moment} and the hyperbolic regularisation below can be extended based on \cite{Koellermeier2020}, to the best of our knowledge, no full 2D simulations exist.
+We therefore focus on the 1D case in the current work.

 Due to its simplicity with only the macroscopic mean velocity $u_m$, the SWE model cannot represent vertical variations of the velocity, representing micro structure of the profile.
 The assumption of a constant velocity profile breaks down for many applications, especially when considering strong bottom friction \cite{kern_bartelt_sovilla_2010}.
 Even when starting with constant velocity profiles, bottom friction leads to a deceleration of the fluid close to the bottom giving rise to more complex velocity profiles.